 On the opposite side with the sea as a background, there is the Palazzo Reale, i.e. the Royal Palace.
 It is one of the four royal palaces of the Borboni, built-in 1600 by Domenico Fontana.
 The inside boats majestically decorated rooms and beautifully preserved furniture, paintings and porcelains.
 There is also a court theater and a chapel where is the permanent exhibition of nativity scenes.

-Part of the building houses the splendid National library, in which there are important Herculaneum papyri and autograph writings of authors such as Tasso, Leopardi and Vico.
-At the entrance of the palace there are the statues of eight kings of Naples: Roger the Norman, Frederick II, Charles I of Anjou, Alfonso I d’Aragaona, Charles V, Charles III of Borboni, Joachim Murat and Vittorio Emanuele II.
+Part of the building houses the splendid National library.
+There, you can admire important Herculaneum papyri and autograph writings of authors such as Tasso, Leopardi, and Vico.
+At the entrance of the palace, there are the statues of eight kings of Naples: Roger the Norman, Frederick II, Charles I of Anjou, Alfonso I d’Aragaona, Charles V, Charles III of Borboni, Joachim Murat and Vittorio Emanuele II.

 In the center of the Piazza del Plebiscito two equestrian bronze statues representing Ferdinand I and Charles III of Borboni stand.
 If you want to play a game, you can try to pass between the two statues with your eyes bandaged!
 You have to start from the main gate of the royal palace.
 It is very challenging because of the slope of the square.
 How about trying once in Naples?